Christine O'Donnell: Primary election

 Castle ignored O'Donnell's candidacy and refused to debate her, calling her dishonest.
 In early September a political consulting firm hired by O'Donnell released a Web video insinuating that Castle was having a homosexual affair.
 O'Donnell attempted to distance herself from the claim, stating that the consulting firm was no longer working for her campaign.
 She then appeared on Mark Levin's radio show, accusing Castle of engaging in "unmanly tactics" during the campaign and saying, "this is not a bake-off, put your man-pants on."

 National attention brought additional scrutiny of her record, and repeated questions about the accuracy of her statements from national and local political leaders and news media including Karl Rove, the state's largest newspaper, The News Journal, and local conservative radio host and former supporter Dan Gaffney of WGMD radio.
 O'Donnell's responses consisted of correcting the information, brushing it aside, or downplaying the discrepancies.

 O'Donnell won the September 14, 2010, primary election by six percentage points over Castle, garnering more than 30,000 votes altogether, and becoming the eighth Tea Party-backed candidate to oust a GOP establishment candidate in a 2010 primary contest.
 According to The New York Times, her support largely came from the southern part of the state where Republican voters are socially conservative and against gun control.

 Following O'Donnell's primary win, Politico published an article entitled "Meet Christine O'Donnell..." that began with the following sentence: The Republican Party's hopes for winning back the Senate rest on a perennial candidate with a sketchy employment history who has dissembled about her education, defaulted on her student loan and her mortgage, sued a former employer for mental anguish, railed against the evils of masturbation and questioned whether it would have been OK to lie to prevent Nazis from killing Jews during World War II.

 Endorsements

 By July 2010, O'Donnell had received endorsements from the Tea Party Express, which called her a "strong voice for conservative constitutionalist principles".
 She was also endorsed by the Susan B. Anthony List and the Family Research Council.
-In the final days before the primary, she received endorsements from the National Rifle Association, U.S. Senator Jim DeMint, Sarah Palin, and conservative commentators Rush Limbaugh, Sean Hannity, and Mark Levin.
+In the final days before the primary, she received endorsements from the NRA Political Victory Fund, U.S. Senator Jim DeMint, Sarah Palin, and conservative commentators Rush Limbaugh, Sean Hannity, and Mark Levin.